YuZhong-Chen/rosserial_python_revision/README.md

 I changed the timeout for re-sync to the device. ( Currently is 1 second )
 The program will restart the serial port when the device is disconnected, it should take about 2 seconds to finish.

+If you want to check the connection more frequently,
+not only need to change the timeout in this package but also change the timeout in the device,
+where is located in the node_handle.h with ```#define SYNC_SECONDS 5```.